skyxsecurity/skyxsecurity.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Youkun Shi is a Postdoctoral Fellow in the Department of computing at The Hong Kong Polytechnic University, working under the supervision of *[**Prof. Daniel Xiapu Luo**](https://www4.comp.polyu.edu.hk/~csxluo/)*.
 He earned the Ph.D. degree in June 2024 from Fudan University, advised by *[**Prof. Yuan Zhang**](https://yuanxzhang.github.io/)* and *[**Prof. Min Yang**](https://scholar.google.com/citations?user=UnKf9FIAAAAJ&hl=en)*.
-His research focuses on system security, especially web security.
-He is skilled at applying advanced techniques, such as program analysis and LLM-assisted analysis, to automate the vulnerability assessment.
-To date, he has published 5 first-author papers in top-tier conferences and has discovered numerous severe vulnerabilities, assigned with 331 CVEs.
+His research focuses on system security, especially *web security*.
+To date, he has published 5 first-author papers in top-tier conferences.
+His research has been adopted by leading companies such as Alibaba and Huawei, and acknowledged in security advisories from major companies such as Google, Apache, and IBM.

 Moreover, Youkun Shi is the co-founder of a great CTF Team at Fudan University, named Whitzard.
 The team has participated in numerous prestigious world-wide CTF competitions, achieving commendable rankings.